KSEE: San Joaquin Communications Corporation: The long fight

 While the FCC accepted a citizens' agreement with the Mexican American group in July 1975, and it dismissed the Justice Department opposition in 1976, the SJCC application continued to simmer as attitudes on cross-ownership of mass media entered the national spotlight.
-In response to a federal appeals court ordering divestitures of such combinations, in 1977, McClatchy proposed to trade KOVR for a station in Greenville, South Carolina; SJCC opposed the deal and refused to rescind its petition to deny, contributing to its cancellation after a year in pending status.
+In response to a federal appeals court ordering divestitures of such combinations, in 1977, McClatchy proposed to trade KOVR to Multimedia, Inc. for WFBC-TV in Greenville, South Carolina; SJCC opposed the deal and refused to rescind its petition to deny, contributing to its cancellation after a year in pending status.

 In April 1978, ten days of hearings were held comparing the record and proposals of McClatchy's KMJ-TV and those of San Joaquin Communications Corporation.
 SJCC officials sought to highlight that the public service activities of KMJ television were influenced by the KMJ radio stations and McClatchy itself, while McClatchy defended its viewership and record by noting that channel 24 was the most-watched station in most time periods and that it enjoyed a comparatively favorable reputation.
 More rounds of hearings were held in Washington, D.C., and Fresno during 1978, with technical and antitrust issues at play.
 SJCC charged that McClatchy had aggressively investigated the backgrounds of its members and went as far as to destroy taped conversations about the topic.
 Representations about transmitter sites and finances and the possibility of upgraded KMJ-TV transmitting facilities overlapping with those of KOVR were also discussed in the marathon sessions.
 Dayle Molen, whose coverage of the hearings appeared in The Bee, noted that for the teams of attorneys from Washington, "Their principal recreation was sampling the cuisine of various Fresno restaurants."